 Log in to read full chapters.

 CHARLOTTE DANIELSON is an educational consultant based in Princeton, N.J.
 She has taught at all levels, from kindergarten through college, and has worked as an administrator, a curriculum director, and a staff developer in school districts in several regions of the United States.
-In addition, she has served as a consultant to hundreds of school districts, universities, intermediate agencies, and state departments of education in virtually every state and in many other countries.

 professional development | teacher evaluation | teacher quality | self assessment | reflective teaching